actions/runner/docs/adrs/0549-composite-run-steps.md

 hello Octocat
 woahhhhhh hello Octocat
 ```
 Each of the output variables from the composite action is viewable from the workflow file that uses the composite action.
+In other words, every child action output(s) is viewable only by its immediete parent.

-In the example above, note that in our `workflow.yml` file, it should not have access to all of the input variables (i.e. `your_name`) nor should it have access to `my-step`.
-For example, in the `workflow.yml` file, you can't run `my-step.outputs.bar`
+Moreover, the output ids are only accessible within the scope where it was defined.
+In the example above, note that in our `workflow.yml` file, it should not have access to output id (i.e. `my-output`).
+For example, in the `workflow.yml` file, you can't run `foo.steps.my-step.my-output`.

 ### Context
 Similar to the workflow file, the composite action has access to the [same context objects](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#contexts) (ex: `github`, `env`, `strategy`).

+### Environment
+The environment variables will flow from the parent node to its children node.
+More concretely, whatever workflow/action calls a composite action, that composite action has access to whatever environment variables its caller workflow/action has.
+Nevertheless, the composite action can append its own environment variables or overwrite its parent's environment variables.

 ### If condition?
 TODO: Figure out: What does it mean if the composite step is "always()" but inner step is not?
 What should the behavior be: